 The M.Th. program is designed to offer a general introduction to Oriental Orthodox theology through the introductory graduate level study of church history, dogmatics, ethics, scripture, patristics, spirituality and liturgics.
 In addition to five semesters of academic study, students are afforded the opportunity to write a master thesis in a specialized area of study.

 The MTh program outcomes are intended to prepare students to:

-- Demonstrate a broad familiarity with Orthodox theology and history as expressed in the various fields of Scripture, church history, dogmatics, ethics, patristics, spirituality and liturgy.
+- Demonstrate a broad familiarity with Orthodox theology and history as expressed in the various fields of Scripture, church history, dogmatics, patristics, spirituality and liturgy.